Shweta-Kumari-34/QuantityMeasurementApp/README.md

 # QuantityMeasurementApp

 ## UC1 – Feet Equality

-- This branch contains the implementation of the **Feet** class.
-- It demonstrates how a single unit of measurement is compared with itself before comparing with other units.
 ---
 **Date:** 17 Feb 2026
 ---

+## Overview
+- This branch contains the implementation of the **Feet** class.
+- It demonstrates how a single unit of measurement is compared with itself before comparing with other units.

 ###  Feature 1 – Define Single Unit (FEET)

 Worked on defining a single unit of measurement **[FEET]** and implemented equality logic.